Gnoth-404/SmartSensorSystem_NaiveBayes_TinyML/README.md

    - Transfer the data from Red Pitaya to your local machine using SFTP, which is integrated into the GUI.

 3. **Convert Data**:
-   - Convert the binary data into a `.xlsx` format for easier manipulation and dataset creation.
+   - Convert the binary data into a `.xlsx` format for analysing data and training model.

 4. **Labeling**:
    - Label the dataset: `1` for human objects, and `0` for non-human objects.